 Eric Kraus, Line of Business Executive – Fraud Management, FIS

 A successful fraud-fighting strategy requires credit unions to develop a holistic playbook to mitigate risk.
 As predicted with the transition to EMV chip cards in the United States, card present fraud is on the ropes but, card not present (CNP) fraud continues to rise as more consumers shop online.
-A new study by Javelin predicts that retailers will lose around $130 billion in digital CNP fraud between 2018 and 2023.
+A new study by Juniper predicts that retailers will lose around $130 billion in digital CNP fraud between 2018 and 2023.

 To help credit unions stay out in front of the battle against fraud, the following five tactics represent key building blocks in executing a sound strategy.

 Tactic 1: Identify your weakest points of defense.
 The more knowledge about how your defenses can be penetrated, the better the remedy.

 For example, does your onboarding process leave you vulnerable to synthetic identity fraud?
 From where is your card fraud stemming?
 Are your employees and members at risk for social engineering schemes?
 And, are you monitoring your social media presence and online domain?

 Tactic 2: Harness your data to identify trends quickly.
 The more accurate the data, the more predictive your models will be.